socratools/socranop/contrib/README.md

-The files in `contrib/` are intended to be examples helpful illustrations when installing, configuring, and using `soundcraft-utils`, mainly by giving some ideas which can help you find a solution.
+The files in `contrib/` are intended to be examples helpful illustrations when installing, configuring, and using `socranop`, mainly by giving some ideas which can help you find a solution.

 These files are not intended to be working out of the box, be